vegapit/nanoflare/README.md

 ./tests/models_benchmarking
 ```

 Libtorch can be quite slow for the first few runs post-load so to make it fairer, a few preliminary warm-up runs are performed before measuring its performance.

-When that is done, Libtorch inference runtime is close to Nanoflare's on the testing machine.
+>> On the testing machine, Nanoflare is about **25-30% faster** than Libtorch across all the neural network architectures available.

 ## Python  modules